How to Get Putty Out of Carpet in 5 Ways

 The alcohol will loosen the putty, and you'll be able to pull it out.
 You can keep putting in more alcohol as you need with the cotton ball until you can get all the putty out of your carpet.
 Keep some of this rubbing alcohol around because it's good to get nail polish off of walls and lots of stains out of carpet.

 It's widely used to get the dirt out of certain engine components, and you can also use it to get rid of the putty stain on your carpet.
 Spray a little bit of WD-40 to the stained area and give it half a minute or so to be absorbed by your carpet.
+The water displacing properties will loosen the putty's bond to the textile material, letting you wipe away and more easily pick the putty out of the carpet.

 You can use cotton balls, paper towels, sponges, or a clean piece of cloth to massage the stained area on which you applied the WD-40.
 The stain should get lighter as you keep working to remove it and should go away completely after you've worked on it for a while.